 There are also cases where the source and the target of a relation should be the same object (e.g. an "Association" from a "Class" to the same "Class" or a "Transition" from a "State" to the same "State").
 This also requires a "Relation Node", since the same object cannot be the source and the target of one relation.
 For this case simply make a relation from the object to the "Relation Node" and then from the "Relation Node" to the same object.
-For example when a relation "knows" should be from and to the class "Employee" first create the "Relation Node", then make an "Association" from "Employee" to the "Relation Node" and then from the "Relation Node" and then from the "Relation Node" and then from the "Relation Node" to the "Employee".
+For example when a relation "knows" should be from and to the class "Employee" first create the "Relation Node", then make an "Association" from "Employee" to the "Relation Node" and then from the "Relation Node" back to the "Employee".
 The example can be seen below: